FoxRefire/MTXCast/server-setup/README.md

 2. On first launch, a settings window will open where you can configure the listen address, port, etc.
 3. Status checking and app termination are available from the tray icon

+## HTTPS Configuration

+The server supports HTTPS for secure connections.
+To enable HTTPS:

+1. **Obtain SSL Certificate and Key Files**
+   - You can use a self-signed certificate for testing, or obtain a certificate from a Certificate Authority (CA) for production use
+   - For self-signed certificates, you can generate them using OpenSSL:
+     ```bash
+     openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
+     ```

+2. **Configure HTTPS in Settings**
+   - Open the settings dialog from the system tray icon
+   - Check "Enable HTTPS"
+   - Click "Browse..." next to "Certificate file" and select your certificate file (`.crt` or `.pem`)
+   - Click "Browse..." next to "Key file" and select your private key file (`.key` or `.pem`)
+   - Click "OK" to save the settings

+3. **Restart the Server**
+   - After configuring HTTPS, restart the server for the changes to take effect
+   - The server will now listen on HTTPS instead of HTTP
+   - Update your API calls to use `https://` instead of `http://`

+**Note:** When HTTPS is enabled, all API endpoints will be accessible via HTTPS.
+Make sure to update client applications (browser extension, Android app, CLI client) to use the HTTPS URL.

 ## API Endpoints Overview
 - `POST /whip`: Receive SDP Offer from WHIP client (OBS, etc.) and connect stream to internal player
 - `POST /metadata`: Start playback with metadata like `{ "source_url": "https://...", "start_time": 30 }`